 In 2015, the Kansas City Museum added one of the best medical collections in the Midwest to its holdings.
 The Donald Piper Memorial Medical Museum is a 15,000 plus strong collection of instruments, archives and ephemera related to the St. Joseph Hospital in particular, and Kansas City medical history overall.
 The collection of St. Joseph Hospital is part medical history and part corporate history, and includes everything from doctor’s bags to delicate baby respirators.
 It has unusual items as well as numerous examples of mundane items showing the progression of technological improvement.

 The partnership with the Kansas City Fire Historical Society brings with it a collection of firefighting equipment, memorabilia, and records.
 This is a great addition to the unique collection of trophies, badges, and memorabilia of Fire Chief George Hale.

 One of the fastest growing collection groups is in transportation and contains a large collection of rail memorabilia, automobiles, a homemade motorcycle from the turn of the century, the Loula Long Combs carriage collection, and a rare Butler Blackhawk airplane.

 Daniel and Ida Dyer Collection of Native American Culture

 An Indian Agent in 1870s Indian territory, Dyer and his wife Ida continued to amass artifacts from every native culture in North America up until the time of his death in 1912.
 This collection is known for its many outstanding examples of tribal life with strong emphasis on Southern Plains tribes.

-The Kansas City Museum maintains a growing Collection, adding hundreds of objects every year, many coming from the community.
-If you are interested in making a gift to the Collection, please contact Director of Collections and Curatorial Services Denise Morrison at firstname.lastname@example.org or (816) 513-7569.
+The Kansas City Museum maintains a growing Collection, adding hundreds of objects every year, with many items coming from the local community and surrounding region.
+If you are interested in making a gift to the Collection, please contact Director of Collections and Curatorial Services Denise Morrison at email@example.com or (816) 513-7569.